Home Mario Oddities Nintendo Adventure Book Guides Music Charvel Jackson Page Articles Personal Collections My Works Archives

 **This may or may not be a lie

 0. Super Mario 64 and DS remake: This is ground zero, my introduction to Mario around 2003 and what made me crazy for a Nintendo 64.
 Read more about it here and just know that I like everything about it.
 Just like poetry the DS remake was the first Nintendo DS game I owned.
 I was amazed out of my mind that they not only recreated that game on a handheld but added more content.
-It's as golden of an example as a remake can be, at least if you can adapt to using a D-pad..
+It's a golden example of what an ambitious remake should be, with full respect to the original, a genuine effort to expand in ways that make sense, some fan service without going too far, and a boat load of fun, at least if you can adapt to using a D-pad..
+SMW

-2. Super Mario Bros Deluxe: A GBA color ‘enhanced’ port of SMB.
-Why am I lauding it?
+2. Super Mario Bros Deluxe: A GBA color ‘enhanced’ port of SMB, on the list for uniqueness.
 I consider this a precursor to the Mario Advance series remakes and a few other 'modern' design decisions in general.
-It ports over the NES classic with a few tweaks (such as allowing you to backtrack a little) to account for the screen resolution.
-Some people have trouble with it, but you can get used to it after a while.
-This port was how I first beat SMB1 in fact.
-It added a map system for fluff, but also a helpful save system.
+It ports over the NES classic with a few tweaks to fit the system a little more.
+This port was how I first beat SMB1 in the day and I swear that tiny bit of screen scrolling you can do made a difference.
+This game added a map system for fluff, but also a nice save system.
 Now we get to the goodies with the added extra ‘modes’.
 One is a general treasure hunt of sorts and it’s no laughing matter.
 Special coins and yoshi eggs are hidden in the vanilla SMB1 levels and you have to find them.
 Just try without a guide..
 There’s also a You vs Boo race where you do what it sounds like and race the incorporeal baddies through a level while trying to survive.
 There’s stamps and other goodies that.. well you need attachments to enjoy so never mind.
 Had to sell those somehow!

 It IS great to be back..

 3. Paper Mario: The Thousand Year Door (org. not remake): God's gift to us.
 Okay that's hyperbole, but not even the backtracking and stage hazards ticks me off that much, so I must be a true fan.
 Picking up this game at random, as it was a Player Choice 19.99 game in the later 00s, I had no idea what I was getting into, aside from the Gamestop clerk actually telling me how great it was off the bat.
 My view of Mario comes from the world this game crafts.
 Aside from slowish navigation, there's nothing I don't like about this game.
-See, and I not really an anomaly here, so like Super Mario World I don't have to talk too much.
+I went into Super Mario World enough when I really didn't have to, considering how much almost everyone loves this one, so I won't repeat the mistake.
 Fun fact: as a kid I was very proud of how I beat the Shadow Queen on my first try, albeit by the skin of my teeth.
 Replaying as an adult, it's not nearly that bad, but we can't discount a memory like that.
 It's a 10/10 for me.

 There are plenty of bangers as far as level and boss fights go, but most of the worlds aren’t as iconic as in 64 or Sunshine.
 They cover lots of environmental tropes of water, desert, lava, grassy etc, yes even in space, but some are very brief ordeals or just a floating obstacle course to get one star in and you're done.
 Still, one can compare this to subareas in the previous games I suppose.
 Galaxies don’t have as many star missions as you might be used to if we aren’t counting the prankster comets, and like Sunshine missions are locked to one star unless a secret one is there.
 Luigi made it in and you rescue him, but he can only play as him in the end.
 Replaying the game again (yes I know) wasn’t as horrible as you might think, but it’s a drag if you’ve not taken breaks.
 He does behave differently than Mario, intended to be harder maybe, but for us die-hard Luigi stans it’s nothing we’re not used to.

-Bonus: Super Mario Galaxy 2: See?
-I CAN count.
-It’s an expansion pack really, with a few extra ideas but for the most part just additional Galaxy levels to enjoy, tied together by a few quality of life but immersion diminishing features like a NSMBish level select.
+Bonus: Super Mario Galaxy 2: It’s an expansion pack really, with a few extra ideas but for the most part just additional Galaxy levels to enjoy, tied together by a few quality of life but immersion diminishing features like a NSMBish level select.
 At least you can use Luigi early on, though in the process you lose details where his version of a mission was harder.
 Green stars are littered everywhere as an extra challenge if you like scavenger hunts.
-I don’t hate this game by any means, (though check out this article for more in depth thoughts) but it’s derivative and not a new adventure in my eyes.
+I don’t hate this game by any means, (check out this article for more in depth thoughts) but it’s derivative and not a new adventure in my eyes.

 Official* box art (for real this time).